Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Reproducibility

 \section{Reproducibility}

-The majority of the algorithms we have evaluated in this work are available in the aeon toolkit (see Footnote 2), and those that aren't we plan to contribute over time. aeon is a Python based toolbox for time series analysis which contains a developed classification module.
+The majority of the algorithms we have evaluated in this work are available in the aeon toolkit (see Footnote 2), and those that are not we plan to include over time. aeon is a Python based toolbox for time series analysis which contains a developed classification module.
 The aeon toolkit is compatible with scikit-learn\footnote{\url{https://scikit-learn.org/stable/}}, and aims to follow its interface and enable usage of its tools where possible.

-The version of aeon classifiers used in this work is aeon v0.1.0, with this version and later releases available on PyPi\footnote{\url{https://pypi.org/project/aeon/}}.
+The version of aeon classifiers used in this work is aeon v0.6.0, with this version and later releases available on PyPi\footnote{\url{https://pypi.org/project/aeon/}}.
 In Listing~\ref{aeon_example} we show a usage example for a time series classifier in aeon.
 While we use ROCKET in the example as it is fast, the same interface applied to other aeon classifiers\footnote{\url{https://www.aeon-toolkit.org/en/latest/api_reference.html}}.

 \lstset{style=python_jay}